ICMLAnonymousSubmission/T-REX/README.md

  in the case of the DEIT model
 ```

-#### NoLabelCallback use LabelRunner, which could be used for one time model evaluation.
+#### NoLabelCallback use LabelRunner, which can be used for one time model evaluation.

-## License

-For open source projects, say how it is licensed.

-## Project status
+## References

-If you have run out of energy or time for your project, put a note at the top of the README saying that development has
-slowed down or stopped completely.
-Someone may choose to fork your project or volunteer to step in as a maintainer or
-owner, allowing your project to keep going.
-You can also make an explicit request for maintainers.
+<a id="1">[1]</a>
+RES: A Robust Framework for Guiding Visual Explanation,
+Gao, Yuyang and Sun, Tong Steven and Bai, Guangji and Gu, Siyi and Hong, Sungsoo Ray and Zhao, Liang.
+Proceedings of the 28th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining,
+August 2022,ACM

+<a id="2">[2]</a>
+@Quantitative Evaluation of Machine Learning Explanations: A Human-Grounded Benchmark,
+Mohseni, Sina and Block, Jeremy E and Ragan, Eric D, arXiv preprint arXiv:1801.05075, 2020